blbadger/blbadger.github.io/neural-networks.md

 Now comes the fun part: assigning a network architecture!
 The Keras `Sequential` model is a straightforward, if relatively limited, class that allows a sequential series of network architectures to be added into one model.
 This does not allow for branching architectures or other fancy neural network models, in which case the more flexible functional Keras module shouldb be used.

+The input shape must match the dataset image size, and the output must be the same number of possible classifications.
+In this case, we are performing a binary classification between two cells, so the output layer of the neural network has 2 neurons.
 After some trial and error, the following architecture was found to be effective for the relatively noisy images I was classifying:

 ```python
 model = tf.keras.models.Sequential([